Education (Grants and Allowances) (Jersey) Order 2018

 “Law” means the Education (Jersey) Law 1999;

-level”, in respect of a qualification relating to a course in education, means a qualification level specified in the qualifications framework for England, Wales and Northern Ireland on a web-site maintained by the United Kingdom government;
+level”, in respect of a qualification relating to a course in education, means a qualification level specified in the Regulated Qualifications Framework for England, Wales and Northern Ireland or an equivalent framework published by the government of any other country or territory;

 main residence” means, in respect of a student who is resident at more than one address in Jersey, the address at which the student spends the most time in Jersey or, if the student spends equal time at more than one address in Jersey, the residential address given in an application for a grant or allowance;